dbatbold/beep/README.md

  Windows: ```C:\Users\{username}\_beep\voices\``` <br>
  Linux: ```/home/{username}/.beep/voices/```

-Curretly the violin voice has not been tested with a music.
+Currently the violin voice has not been tested with a music sheet.
 Usage Examples
 ==============
 ```